nicholaschaung/markdown-cv/index.md

 `Jan 2019 - Dec 2020`
 __Data Scientist, Quadrint Inc.__, Springfield, VA

-- During the COVID-19 remote work period, sustained mission continuity by developing and deploying a new unclassified data science environment; Jupyter Notebooks server on AWS EC2 with databases on Aurora
+- During the COVID-19 remote work period, sustained mission continuity by developing and deploying a new unclassified data science environment; Jupyter Notebooks server on AWS EC2 with databases on RDS (Aurora)
-- Advised clients on optimal cloud architectures for data science environments
-- Developed Python scripts to transform unstructured data to structured data in PostgreSQL, from mission-essential and mission-support databases
+- Enabled executive-level analytics by building data pipelines, using Python and PostgreSQL
-- As a database administrator, facilitated performant analytics by ensuring organization’s data assets (PostgreSQL) were properly indexed and integrated into automated processing workflows
+- As a database administrator, facilitated performant analytics by ensuring organization’s data assets were properly indexed and integrated into automated processing workflows
 - Scaled and maintained organization’s cloud assets (AWS EC2 and RDS) and workflows (bash scripts and AWS Lambda functions) as necessary to support fluctuating demand from various data processing pipelines
-- Provided on-site support to the Corporate Analytics and Program Evaluation (CAPE) organization at the National Geospatial-Intelligence Agency (NGA)
+- Provided on-site support to the Corporate Analytics and Program Evaluation organization at the National Geospatial-Intelligence Agency (NGA)
+- Tools/skills used: Tableau, AWS services (EC2, RDS, Lambda, Diode), SQL (PostgreSQL), Python (Pandas, numpy), Bash scripting
+[comment]: <> (- Advised clients on optimal cloud architectures for data science environments)

 `Oct 2017 - Jan 2019`
 __Data Analyst Consultant, Custom Analysis LLC,__ Springfield, VA
-- Co-developed first Tableau demographics dashboard for the NGA Office of Diversity and Equal Opportunity Employment (ODE)
+- Co-developed first Tableau demographics dashboard for the NGA Office of Diversity and Equal Opportunity Employment
 - Ensured agency promotions complied with EEOC guidelines by conducting adverse impact statistical analysis in R
-- Saved over 200 man-hours per year by automating monthly cleaning of agency demographics data using Python
+- Saved over 200 man-hours per year by writing Python scripts that automated monthly cleaning of agency demographics data
+- Tools/skills used: Tableau, Python, R

 <div style="page-break-after: always;"></div>